adelinor/angular-data-picker-tutorial/README.md

 We will go through the following in this step:

-1. Add a text input and a search button to the datapicker directive
+1. Add a text input and a search button

-2. Activate the search by hitting the Return key on the text input
+2. Activate the search by hitting the Return key

-3. Implement search and populate drop down with search results: the drop down will be empty at the start
+3. Implement search and populate drop down with results

 4. Show search results in a table